Behavioral Health Crisis Services

 Background

-Right now, this system is funded by American Rescue Plan Act (ARPA) federal funding, which are set to expire in 2025.
+Right now, this system is funded by American Rescue Plan Act (ARPA) federal funding, which is set to expire in 2025.
 New Hampshire needs to identify a sustainable funding source for these services to ensure Granite Staters continue to have access to a system of behavioral health care that is comprehensive, robust, integrated, effective, and just.

 Current Legislation

-A 2023 senate bill (SB 85) would create a study commission to determine the best source of sustainable funding for behavioral health crisis services in New Hampshire.
-SB 85 also removes preauthorization requirements for Granite Staters seeking emergency behavioral health crisis services.
+A 2023 senate bill (SB 85) would create a study commission to determine the best sustainable funding source for behavioral health crisis services in New Hampshire.

 Our Position